dvitale199/GenoTools/README.md

 ```

 This will find common snps between your genotype data and the reference panel, run PCA, UMAP-transform PCs, and train a new XGBoost classifier specific to your data/ref panel.

+genotools accept `--pfile`, `--bfile`, or `--vcf`.
+Any bfile or vcf will be converted to a pfile before running any steps.

 ## Documentation
 - [GenoTools Command Line Arguments](docs/cli_args.md)